 - Improved sexual health

-The trick to fitting exercise into a balanced lifestyle is to schedule exercise into your current daily routine and do not overdo it.
+The trick to fitting exercise into a balanced lifestyle is to schedule it into your current daily routine and do not overdo it.
 Many people are enthusiastic when beginning a fitness routine, only to burn out a few weeks into the new year.
 There are many reasons for this, but the biggest issue seems to be time.
 When other areas of our lives get busy it is easy to forgo a workout because you have other things to do.
-The key is balance.
+But the key to stick with your new routine is balance.

 If you are new to regular exercise, keep in mind that you don’t have to work out for 60-90 minutes every day.
 Begin by scheduling shorter time slots of 15 to 30 minutes for exercise with time to shower and change.
 If you have extra time to work out, then great!
-But if you get busy you can still fit in your workout, because some exercise is better than none.
+But if you get busy you can still fit in your workout, because less committed time is easier to stick with and leads to less stress.
 When you begin slowly and allow yourself an adjustment period, exercise can become an enjoyable activity that you will soon look forward to.

 Meditate or De-Stress

 Meditate for 20 minutes each day and if you’re busy, meditate for an hour.
 This is an old Buddhist saying that makes a lot of sense.
 Meditation helps quiet the mind and helps the brain and body destress.
-Traditionally, studies on meditation have been limited to stress relief, but recently studies have expanded and are uncovering more benefits.
-Some of these include the ability to control impulsive behaviors, improved sleep, improved mental discipline and willpower and a more balanced life.
+Traditionally, research on meditation has been limited to stress relief, but recently studies have expanded and are uncovering more benefits.
+Some of these include the ability to control impulsive behaviors, improved sleep, improved mental discipline and willpower.

 Take some personal time out for yourself every day and a little more once a week, if possible.
 Taking a mental break can help you avoid burnout, while creating quiet time for yourself is important for good decision making.
 And it turns out that feeling stressed and rushed does the opposite, and can make problems seem bigger than they are.
 But, how is the average busy person supposed to find time for relaxation?

 Recreational and relaxation activities of the past have been replaced with social media scrolling and video or online games.
-Unfortunately, these activities are unproductive and instead of helping one relax, they can easily stress a person out and interfere with sleep patterns.
-Identify these unhealthy habits and resolve to replace them with healthy habits.
+Unfortunately, overuse of these activities can be unproductive, may create unnecessary stress and interfere with sleep patterns.
+Identify any unhealthy habits that do not serve you and resolve to replace them with healthy habits.

 Some examples of activities for your personal time out include taking a walk during your lunch break, listening to positive affirmations while sitting in traffic or implementing a deep breathing routine that can be done in a few minutes, anywhere.
 Schedule small, daily increments of time in which you will do something positive for yourself.
 They will quickly add up and you will feel more relaxed, yet productive at the end of the day.

 Journaling is the act of writing out your thoughts.
-This can be done at the end of the day, during your lunch or counted as part of your personal time-out mentioned previously.
-While often associated with a teenage diary, research shows that journaling is beneficial for everyone.
+This can be done at the end of the day, during your lunch or counted as part of your personal time-out.
+While often associated with a teenager’s diary, research shows that journaling is beneficial for everyone.
 It is a way to express thoughts and struggles without fear of judgment.
 In fact, studies show that writing about stressful or emotional events a few times each week for four months can lower blood pressure and reduce stress.
 (2)

 The time used for journaling can also be the time to reflect on your goals, evaluate your routines and update your food or exercise journals.
-Reading back on your journal can help you identify situations that have caused stress or identify activities that do not serve you.
-It can even help you uncover fears and concerns so that you can deal with them or help you identify negative self-talk.
+Reading back on your journal can help you identify concerns or uncover fears so that you can deal with them.
+It can even help you identify negative self-talk that can sabotage goals.

 Relaxed writing for just 10 minutes at the end of the day can help you destress and sleep better.
 And when used with other aspects of a healthy lifestyle, you will feel yourself more balanced and motivated as you track your progress.